-"Alongside the characteristics of learning, the school's curriculum ignites their love of learning so the children to have self-agency, now and in adulthood, because of a developed sense of self and an awareness of their place in the world.
-This is the result of children seeking meaning and making connections as they build understanding from a foundation of knowledge and skills."
-Our experience of teaching and learning has confirmed our belief that when children are fully engaged by the context, opportunities and purpose of their curriculum, they will associate enjoyment and learning together.
+"Alongside the characteristics of learning, the school's curriculum will ignite their love of learning, to enable them to have self-agency, now and in adulthood.
+As children build understanding from a foundation of knowledge and skills across a range of subject disciplines, they will develop a sense of self and an awareness of their place in the world as they seek meaning and make connections."

+Our experience of teaching and learning has confirmed our belief that when children are fully engaged by the context, opportunities, and purpose of their curriculum, they will associate enjoyment and learning together.
 When this is repeated over and over in different guises, their love for learning is not only ignited but will stay fuelled.
 A curriculum that is rich in key knowledge, vocabulary and skills within subject disciplines will underpin the context and opportunities for our curriculum.
-When pupils have opportunities to build upon prior knowledge and understanding of the world around them and make connections to further enhance their understanding, this inspires and motivates them even further.
+When pupils have opportunities to build upon prior knowledge and understanding of the world around them and make connections to further enhance their understanding, this builds their self-agency as they are inspired and motivated even further.

-Visits, visitors, inside and outside learning, as well as a curriculum that recognises the significant impact of the arts and sport, will sustain children's and teacher's love of learning.
+Enrichment opportunities such as visits, visitors, inside and outside learning, as well as a curriculum that recognises the significant impact of the arts and sport, will sustain children's and teacher's love of learning.